nogibjj/Nakiyah_IndividualProject2/README.md

 The cleaned data is then loaded into a SQLite `.db` file, where it can be efficiently queried for further analysis.

 3. Querying: SQL queries are verified to ensure they return the expected results, such as retrieving the top 20 rows from a specific table.

+I used the help of GitHub Copilot to convert my existing Python code into Rust.
+Using Co-pilot's suggestions as a base, I adjusted the code to improve accuracy and error handling, making the ETL pipeline more reliable for analyzing remote work’s impact on mental health.

 ## Rust Files Overview